One-dimensional lattice model with an exact matrix-product ground state describing the Laughlin wave function: Matrix elements of the pseudo potential [Eqs. ( ) and ( )]

 \begin{widetext}

-\section{Matrix elements of the pseudo potential Eqs.~(\ref{TKint}) and (\ref{effTK})}
+\section{Matrix elements of the pseudo potential [Eqs.~(\ref{TKint}) and (\ref{effTK})]}

-We consider a model of $N$ interacting electrons on a torus with lengths $L_l$ in $x_l$-directions ($l=1,2$).
-When the torus is pierced by $N_s$ magnetic flux quanta, boundary conditions requires $L_1L_2=2\pi N_s$.
+We consider a model of $N$ interacting electrons on a torus with lengths $L_l$ in $x_l$ directions ($l=1,2$).
+When the torus is pierced by $N_s$ magnetic flux quanta, boundary conditions require $L_1L_2=2\pi N_s$.
 In Landau gauge, $\bm{A}=Bx_2 \widehat{x}_1$, a complete basis of $N_s$ degenerate single-particle states in the lowest Landau level, labeled by $k=0, \dots, N_s-1$, can be chosen as

 where unit of $x_l$ and $L_l$ is the magnetic length $l_{\rm B}$.
 In $L_2\to\infty$ limit, it becomes Eq.~(\ref{1particle_wf}).
-In this basis, any translation-invariant 2D Hamiltonian with two-body interactions assumes the following 1D lattice model,
+In this basis, any translation-invariant 2D Hamiltonian with two-body interactions assumes the following 1D lattice model:

-where the upper (lower) signs correspond to fermions (bosons) and the operators $c_{k}^{\mathstrut}$($c_{k}^\dagger$) annihilates (creates) a particle at site (orbital) $k$.
+where the upper (lower) signs correspond to fermions (bosons) and the operators $c_{k}^{\mathstrut}$($c_{k}^\dagger$) annihilate (create) a particle at site (orbital) $k$.
 The matrix elements $\hat{V}_{q_1q_2q_3q_4}$ can be calculated according to the standard second quantization

 where $\hat{\psi}^{\mathstrut}_{k}(\bm{x}) \equiv \psi^{\mathstrut}_{k}(\bm{x}) c_k^{\mathstrut}$.
 One can find that for fermionic (bosonic) systems the matrix elements are real and antisymmetric (symmetric) functions for $k$ and $m$ reflecting Fermi (Bose) statistics.
 Using the Fourier transform $V(\bm{p})$ as the interaction potential $V(\bm{x}_1-\bm{x}_2)$, the matrix elements $V_{k_1k_2k_3k_4}$ are given by